tsjk/docker-core-lightning/README.md

 v7) for building a container with core-lightning and clboss.

 # Status
-This is a work in progress, but it might already be useful - for inspiration at least.
+This is a work in progress, but it ought already be useful.
+The author uses this project to run his Core Lightning node, and it should thus be possible to do so for others as well.

 Although the aim of this project is to just work out of the box, it hasn't reached a mature state.
 For now it is assumed that the user knows her way